fabioweck/Flight-Planner-.NET-MAUI/README.md

 Another version of the same project posted here in my repositories, but now making use of C# and more powerful resouces.
-The project currently reads, updates and stores favorite locations in a local file, fetches actual weather and forecast, displays sigwx chart and enhanced radar image (both images retrieved from APIs), reads weight and balance charts (in PDF format), and calculates weight and balance limits of a Cessna Citation CJ3 aircraft model (small corporate/private jet) - displaying these limits in a line chart (SyncFusion Line Chart).
+The project currently reads, updates and stores favorite locations in a local file, fetches actual weather and forecast, displays sigwx chart and enhanced radar image (both images retrieved from APIs), and calculates weight and balance limits of a Cessna Citation CJ3 aircraft model
+(small corporate/private jet) - displaying these limits in a line chart (SyncFusion Line Chart).
 It is also possible to check all information about an airport on the "Rotaer" tab.
 The tab displays a webview consuming a html response from the API.
 On the tab "IFR charts", the user can check published charts for a specific airport through search and have all its resources listed in a listview (procedures, airport map, runaways,...).
 This tab makes use of a webview as well, calling google